chloealbright/DevHiveMind/Architecture/Vertical vs Horizontal Scaling.md

 Increased complexity of maintenance and operation - Multiple servers are harder to maintain than a single server is.
 Additionally, you will need to add software for load balancing and possibly virtualization.
 Backing up your machines may also become a little more complex.
 You will need to ensure that nodes synchronize and communicate effectively.

 Increased Initial costs - Adding new servers is far more expensive than upgrading old ones.

+## Horizontal Scaling Relationship with Concurrency

+Concurrency and horizontal scaling are related but distinct concepts in the context of handling increased workloads in software applications.
+Here's the difference between the two:

+- **Definition**: Concurrency refers to an application's ability to execute multiple tasks or processes simultaneously.
+It's about efficiently managing and executing multiple tasks concurrently within a single instance of the application.

+- **Key Points**:
+- Concurrency is often achieved through techniques like multi-threading or asynchronous programming.
+- It's essential for maximizing the utilization of available system resources and improving responsiveness.
+- Concurrency primarily deals with optimizing the performance of a single instance of the application.

+- **Example**: In a web server, concurrency is the ability to handle multiple incoming HTTP requests simultaneously by efficiently managing and processing them concurrently within the same server instance.

 # Vertical scaling